 Rewarding Accuracy.
-Verifying model-generated responses in general domains is a nontrivial challenge.
+Verifying model-generated responses in the general domain is a nontrivial challenge.
 Hand-crafted rules struggle to tackle the complexity of natural language.
 To address this, we dynamically apply the most suitable validation method for each case.
 For straightforward answers containing only a few tokens, we employ a rule-based verification system, achieving 98% reward accuracy.
-For complex natural language answers where rules are brittle (e.g., those containing specific units or longer phrasing), we use the more general probability-based rewards of RLPR [32].
+For complex natural language answers where rules are brittle (e.g., those containing specific units or longer phrasing), we use the more robust probability-based rewards of RLPR [29].